bfactory-ai/zignal/README.md

 First of all, this project would not have been possible without the existence of [dlib](http://dlib.net).
 In fact, the first version of the virtual makeup try on was written in C++ with dlib and Emscripten.
-However, we decided to give Zig a go, even if that meant rewriting the world, but we have no dependencies now.
+However, we decided to give Zig a go, even if that meant rewriting everything.
+As a result, we have no dependencies now.

 Finally, [B factory, Inc](https://www.bfactory.ai/), which is my employer and graciously agreed to release this library to the public.